HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ### Overview

-The physics generators available for FCC typically come from the underlying LCG stack.
-However, any generator able to generate events in one of the understood formats, e.g. HepMC or LHEf, can be used in standalone.
+The physics generators available for FCC typically come from the underlying stack.
+However, any generator able to generate events in one of the understood formats, e.g. HepMC or EDM4hep or LHEf, can be used in standalone.
+The recommended formats are `HepMC3` and `EDM4hep`.
 This pages intend to illustrate the use of a few general purpose generators available when enabling FCCSW: pythia8, whizard, MadGraph5, Herwig.